This Week’s Catechism – 6/9

 Hello Church,

-Here are the links to the content from week 3 of Emmaus Essentials – Making Sense of Christ and the Holy Spirit.
-We will begin our study on The Atonement in week 4.
+Here are the links to the content from week 7 of Emmaus Essentials – Making Sense of Christ and the Holy Spirit.
+We will look at The Holy Spirit in week 8.

 Week 3 Audio and Notes – The Person of Christ (Part 3)